Triangle Shirtwaist Factory fire: Memorial in Manhattan

 In 2012, the Coalition signed an agreement with NYU that granted the organization permission to install a memorial on the Brown Building and, in consultation with the Landmarks Preservation Commission, indicated what elements of the building could be incorporated into the design.
 Architectural designer Ernesto Martinez directed an international competition for the design.
 A jury of representatives from fashion, public art, design, architecture, and labor history reviewed 170 entries from more than 30 countries and selected a spare yet powerful design by Richard Joon Yoo and Uri Wegman.
 On December 22, 2015, New York Governor Andrew Cuomo announced that $1.5 million from state economic development funds would be earmarked to build the Triangle Fire Memorial.

-The design of the memorial consists of a stainless-steel ribbon that cascades vertically down the corner of the Brown Building (23-29 Washington Place) from the window-sill of the 9th floor, marking the location where most of the victims of the Triangle fire died or jumped to their death.
-The steel ribbon is etched with patterns and textures from a 300-foot long cloth ribbon, formed from individual pieces of fabric, donated and sewed together by hundreds of volunteers.
-At the cornice above the first floor, the steel ribbon splits into horizontal bands that run perpendicularly along the east and south facades of the building, floating twelve feet above the sidewalk.
-The names of all 146 workers who died will be laser-cut through these panels, allowing light to pass through.
-At street level, an angled panel made of stone glass at hip height will reflect the names overhead.
-Testimonies from survivors and witnesses will be inscribed in this reflective panel juxtaposing the names and history.
+The memorial includes a steel ribbon descending from the building, before splitting into two horizontal ribbons, twelve feet above street level, on the corner of the building.
+The ribbons are meant to evoke mourning ribbons, which were traditionally draped on building facades by communities in mourning.
+The horizontal ribbons list the names and ages of all 146 victims, with the letters and numbers formed as holes in the steel.
+For married women, both their birth names and married names are included, in part to highlight the family connections between victims.

+Under the ribbon is a reflective panel, allowing visitors to see the sky through the letters and numbers on the ribbon.
+The reflective panel also contains quotes from eyewitnesses about the event, in English, Italian, and Yiddish, reflecting the backgrounds of the victims.
+Another panel includes a description of the event and its impact, also written in English, Italian, and Yiddish.

+The memorial was officially unveiled on October 11, 2023, more than a century after the fire occurred.

+An additional vertical steel ribbon was installed in June 2024; it extends up the side of the building, dividing into two at the third floor, and eventually reaching the ninth floor, where many of the workers were trapped and from which many jumped.